bsoist/bsoist.github.io/_posts/2015-03-04-bible-misrepresented.md

     faith
 tag:
     bible
-excerpt: Just before Christmas, Newsweek published an article titled <em>The Bible So Misunderstood It's a Sin</em>.
+excerpt: Just before Christmas, Newsweek published an article titled <em>The Bible&58; So Misunderstood It's a Sin</em>.
 The article stirred up quite a bit of controversy and more than a few Christain bloggers wrote a reaction or clarification piece.
 ---
 Just before Christmas, Newsweek published an article titled [The Bible: So Misunderstood It's a Sin][nw].
 The article stirred up quite a bit of controversy and more than a few Christain bloggers wrote a reaction or clarification piece.
 I read quite a few of those, including [this cleverly titled one][mohler] by Albert Mohler.